 Essential Nootropic Nutrients: A Foundation for Brain Health

-But taking any brain supplement when your basic nutritional requirements aren’t met is like trying to build a house on a weak foundation.
+But taking any brain supplement when your basic nutritional requirements aren’t being met is like trying to build a house on a weak foundation.

 Of all the essential nutrients, the following are those most often missing from the modern diet.